GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The design of the following treatise is to investigate the fundamental laws of those operations of the mind by which reasoning is performed; to give expression to them in the symbolical language of a Calculus, and upon this foundation to establish the science of Logic and construct its method.
+> ### A display connected to a digital computer gives us a chance to gain familiarity with concepts not realizable in the physical world.
+It is a looking glass into a mathematical wonderland.
 >
-> ~ *George Boole*
+> ~ *Ivan Sutherland*

 ---
 ## 🏎 Quick Facts